bsfan/wordpress/readme.txt

 == Changelog ==

 = 1.0.1 =
+* French translation support
-* Better support for internationalization
+* Better internationalization handling
 * Fix for E_WARNING level error on story posts when WP_DEBUG was enabled resulting in non-javascript alternative link to story not appearing

 = 1.0 =